chartjes/blog/source/_posts/2012-08-08-how-did-i-end-up-here.markdown

 * learned how to get accepted at conferences
 * learned how to get mad about getting rejected to speak at conferences
 * developed ridonkulous levels of confidence in both my own skills and my abilities to find jobs I want to do
+* started co-organizing a PHP user's group in Toronto

 Challenge 6: Find a job doing what you want to do
 -------------------------------------------------